 g) Deferred Removal from the Residence Halls: An official action informing the student that the violation of any College regulation or residence hall policy during the deferred removal period will result in residence hall suspension or residence hall removal.
 For a specified time period or indefinitely, residence hall privileges may be revoked, such as having guests/visitors or borrowing hall equipment.

-h) Residence Hall Removal: Eviction/removal from the residence halls and the termination of the student’s housing license.
+h) Residence Hall Removal: Permanent removal from the residence halls and the termination of the student’s housing license.
 Students removed from the residence halls may not return to the halls or surrounding grounds as a guest and may be arrested for trespassing.

 j) Residence Hall Relocation: An official action moving a student from one room to another within the residence halls.
 Students relocated to another room may be restricted from entering a specified room, suite, floor or building.

 k) Residence Hall Interim Removal: A temporary action removing a student from the residence halls in order to protect the safety of other students in the community.
 A residence hall interim removal is used in situations where threats are made, acts of physical violence are committed, and/or there is any indication of a safety risk.
 Typically, interim removals occur after business hours and last until the next business day, but can last through an investigation and conduct process period.